Maryland CPA Services Built Around State-Specific Decisions

 Maryland (MD) Tax & Business Landscape

 Key Maryland Tax Numbers.
-Personal income tax: graduated, top rate 5.75%, plus a county or Baltimore City piggyback income tax ranging from 2.25% to 3.20% depending on jurisdiction (highest in Howard, Montgomery, Prince George's, and Baltimore City) — combined top marginal rates approach 8.95%.
+Personal income tax: graduated, top rate 5.75%, plus a local piggyback income tax ranging from 2.25% to 3.20% depending on jurisdiction — combined top marginal rates can approach 8.95%.
 Corporate income tax: 8.25% flat.
 Sales and use tax: 6%.
 Estate tax: applies above $5,000,000 with rates up to 16% (decoupled from federal).
 Inheritance tax: 10% on transfers to non-lineal heirs (exempting spouse, lineal descendants and ancestors, and siblings) — making Maryland the only state currently with BOTH an estate tax and an inheritance tax.
 Pass-through entity (PTE) elective tax: 8% on individual members' share, 8.25% on corporate members' share, available since tax year 2020.

 Reciprocity & Multi-State Considerations.
-Maryland has wage reciprocity agreements with the District of Columbia, Pennsylvania, Virginia, and West Virginia — meaning a Maryland resident earning wages in those jurisdictions pays Maryland tax (state and county) on those wages, not the other jurisdiction's tax (with proper employer withholding paperwork).
-Reciprocity does not extend to non-wage income (rental, business, capital gains) sourced to those states.
-We routinely prepare MD/DC, MD/VA, and MD/PA combinations for federal contractors and commuters.
+Maryland has wage reciprocity agreements with several neighboring jurisdictions, meaning a Maryland resident earning wages in covered jurisdictions generally pays Maryland tax (state and local) on those wages, not the other jurisdiction's tax (with proper employer withholding paperwork).
+Reciprocity does not extend to non-wage income (rental, business, capital gains) sourced outside Maryland.
+We routinely prepare multi-state combinations for federal contractors, executives, and remote professionals.

 Why Maryland Clients Choose Us